conda-forge/openjdk-feedstock/README.md

 Package license: GPL-2.0-or-later WITH Classpath-exception-2.0

-Summary: n open-source implementation of the JDK
+Summary: An open-source implementation of the JDK

 About openjdk
 -------------